 Happy World Digital Preservation Day!

-World Digital Preservation Day (formerly International Digital Preservation Day) pioneered by the Digital Preservation Coalition is held on the last Thursday of every November.
-This year, on 29th November 2018, the digital preservation community will come together to celebrate the collections preserved, the access maintained and the understanding fostered by preserving digital materials.
+World Digital Preservation Day (formerly International Digital Preservation Day) pioneered by the Digital Preservation Coalition is held on the last Thursday of every November with the goal to bring the digital preservation community together to celebrate the collections preserved, the access maintained and the understanding fostered by preserving digital materials.

 The aim of the day is to create greater awareness of digital preservation that will translate into a wider understanding which permeates all aspects of society – business, policy making, personal good practice.